Model Checking Lower Bounds for Simple Graphs

-Due to space constraints, we do not give a full definition of FO and MSO logic here (see e.g. \cite{FrickG04}).
-Let us just briefly describe some conventions.
-We use lower-case letters to denote singleton (FO) variables, and capitals to denote set variables.
-When the input is a graph, we assume the existence of an $E(x,y)$ predicate encoding edges; when it's a string a $\prec$ predicate encodes a total ordering; when it's a rooted tree a $C(x,y)$ predicate encodes that $x$ is a child of $y$.
-Sometimes the input also has a set of colors (also called labels).
-For each color $c$ we are given a unary predicate $P_c(x)$.
 When the input is an uncolored graph that consists of a single path it is possible to simulate the $\prec$ predicate by picking one endpoint of the path arbitrarily (call it $s$) and saying that $x\prec y$ if all paths from $s$ to $y$ contain $x$.
 Thus, model-checking MSO logic on uncolored paths is at least as hard as it is on unary strings.
 In most of the paper when we talk about MSO logic for graphs we mean MSO$_1$, that is, with quantification over vertex sets only.
 An exception is Corollary \ref{cor:cliques} which talks about MSO$_2$ logic, which allows edge set quantifiers.

+We will also deal with order-invariant and successor-invariant versions of FO and MSO logic on graphs.
+Let $\phi$ be a logic formula using the $E(x,y)$ predicate and a binary predicate $<$.
+We say that $\phi$ is order-invariant if for all graphs $G$ and for any two total orderings $<_1,<_2$ of the vertices of $G$ we have that $(G,<_1)\models \phi$ if and only if $(G,<_2)\models \phi$.
+Similarly, we say that a formula is successor-invariant if for any two successor relations $S_1, S_2$ over the set of vertices we have $(G, S_1) \models \phi$ if and only if $(G, S_2) \models \phi$.
+See \cite{BenediktS05,EickmeyerKK13,EngelmannKS12} for more information on order-invariant and successor-invariant logics.

 A graph is a threshold graph (\cite{Chvatal77}) if it can be constructed from $K_1$ by repeatedly adding \emph{union} vertices (not connected to any previous vertex) and \emph{join} vertices (connected to all previous vertices), one at a time.
 Thus, a threshold graph can be described by a string over the alphabet $\{u,j\}$.
 A graph is a cograph if it is $K_1$, or it is a disjoint union of cographs, or it is the complement of a cograph.
 It is not hard to see that threshold graphs are cographs.
 From the definition it follows that any class of graphs that contains $K_1$ and is closed under disjoint union and complement contains all cographs; if it is closed under the union and join operations it contains all threshold graphs.